dixie-chick/stock-analysis/README.md

 - First, a code was created to run specifically on DQ ticker performance
 - Next the code was reused to focus on All Stocks in the index
-- Then, a code initialized the index to loop through all 12 tickers -Within this loop, ticker starting and ending prices were assigned based off the Ticker Index
+- Then, a code initialized the index to loop through all 12 tickers Within this loop, ticker starting and ending prices were assigned based off the Ticker Index
 - Finally, the analysis runs evaluating performance across the stock array for 2017 and 2018